Teachers for Tomorrow

 What are the weekly topics that will be covered in the Teachers for Tomorrow curriculum?

-Each week, students will engage with a different topic regarding teaching.
-A complete list of the topics is included above.
+During each module, students will engage with a different topic in the field of education.
+A complete list of the topics is included here.

 How does the field experience component of the Teachers for Tomorrow program work?

 Each student will be assigned to a classroom teacher at his/her Christian school as a teacher’s aide.
-The student should plan to work with his/her teacher’s aide for 2 – 4 hours each week of the program.
+The student should plan to work with his/her teacher’s aide for a minimum of two class periods each week of the program.
 The student may request to have multiple assignments throughout the school year in order to get experience with different grade levels and subject areas.
 The field experience at the individual Christian school will be assigned by the Teacher for Tomorrow’s program Mentor Teacher.

 How can a Christian school sign up for the Teachers for Tomorrow program?